Why Inconstant Gardener?

 The plan, and then plan B

 Originally I planned a round of weekly posts of different types, rotated through the month.
 During the winter of 2020-21, though, things got a bit crazy.
 (You may have noticed that in your own life, too.)
-But as I write this in early March 2021, I have high hopes of getting back into more regular posts, every couple of weeks at least, but ideally weekly.
+I have high hopes of getting back into more regular posts, every couple of weeks at least.
+Weekly remains a distant ideal.

 You’ll find in those posts: